2018 and 2022 FIFA World Cup bids: United States

 U.S. Soccer first said in February 2007 that it would bid for the 2018 World Cup.
 On 28 January 2009, U.S. Soccer then announced that it would submit bids for both the 2018 and 2022 Cups.
 David Downs, president of Univision Sports, was executive director of the bid.
 Other committee members included president of U.S. Soccer Sunil Gulati, U.S. Soccer chief executive officer Dan Flynn, Major League Soccer Commissioner Don Garber, and Phil Murphy, the former national finance chairman for the Democratic National Committee.
 The vice president of FIFA, Jack Warner, who is also the president of CONCACAF, originally said he would try to bring the World Cup back to the CONCACAF region.

 However, Warner also stated that he preferred the USSF change their plans to make a bid for the 2022 FIFA World Cup.

 In April 2009, the bid committee identified 70 stadiums in 50 communities as possible venues for the tournament, with 58 confirming their interest.
 The list of stadiums was trimmed two months later to 45 in 37 cities, and then in August 2009 to 32 stadiums in 27 cities.
 In January 2010, 18 cities and 21 stadiums were selected for the final bid.
 The cities were Atlanta, Baltimore, Boston (Foxboro), Dallas, Denver, Houston, Indianapolis, Kansas City, Los Angeles, Miami, Nashville, New York, Philadelphia, Phoenix, San Diego, Seattle, Tampa, and Washington, D.C.
 The cities with multiple qualifying stadiums were Los Angeles, Seattle, Dallas and Washington.
 With several large American football stadiums, the 21 venues were to have an average capacity of 77,000; none seated fewer than 65,000.
 Seven of the stadiums seat at least 80,000.
 Two proposed stadiums would be used by Major League Soccer during the summer.

 In October 2010, the United States withdrew from the 2018 bid process, to focus solely on the 2022 competition.

+The US would later be awarded the 2026 FIFA World Cup in a joint bid with Canada and Mexico, defeating a bid by Morocco.